coreweave/tensorizer/README.md

 The `state_dict` can also be used to initialize a HuggingFace Transformers AutoModel.
 But HuggingFace Transformers performs three or more copies of the data, so memory use will explode.

+## Running Tests
+`tensorizer` uses `pytest` for testing.
+It has its own set of dependencies, which can be installed with `pip install -r tests/requirements.txt`.

+Some tests require a GPU, and will be skipped if no GPU is available.

+To run the tests, run `pytest` from the root of the repository.